-\$227,273 per year, including 10% institutional indirect costs.
+Up to \$227,273 per year, including 10% institutional indirect costs.

-The award may be used for salary and fringe benefits of the Co-principal investigators, collaborating investigator(s), and other participants with faculty appointments, consistent with percent effort, and for project-related expenses, such as salaries of technical personnel essential to the conduct of the project, supplies, equipment, computers/electronics, travel (including international travel), volunteer subject costs, and publication costs, etc.
+- salary and fringe benefits of the Co-principal investigators, collaborating investigator(s), and other participants with faculty appointments, consistent with percent effort; - for project-related expenses, such as salaries of technical personnel essential to the conduct of the project, - and for supplies, equipment, computers/electronics, travel (including international travel), volunteer subject costs, and publication costs, etc.